continuedev/continue/docs/docs/setup/select-model.md

 ### Open-source LLMs

-*We currently reccommend the following open-source models:*
+*We currently recommend the following open-source models:*

 #### Llama 3 from Meta